davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Now we have a complete algorithm, that pretty much works:

-* **Agreement**: ✅ &mdash; only one value can reach a majority, and any value that reaches a majority will always be the majority
+* **Agreement**: ✅ &mdash; only one value can reach a majority, and all nodes will see that value is the one that reached a majority
 * **Integrity**: ✅ &mdash; nodes only vote for a value someone proposed; so the value that got the most votes was proposed by somebody
-* **Termination**: oh wait, does this algorithm always terminate?
+* **Termination**: . . . oh wait, does this algorithm always terminate?

 In our new algorithm, agreement is reached once a value reaches a majority; so we can only terminate if some value reaches a majority.
 But what if we're unlucky, and we end up with a split vote?